Henry T. Casey/CNN Underscored

 How we tested

-While some of these are sticks and others are boxes, the core use case is to stream content to your TV.
-And we crafted categories that best reflect that core premise.
+While some of these streaming devices vary in size and shape, the core use case is to stream content to your TV.
+And we crafted categories that best reflect that core need and examining their special features.

 We tested all of these streamers with a range of TVs: a 55-inch LG C2 OLED, 55-inch TCL 6-Series, 55-inch LG CX55, 65-inch Sony A8H, 65-inch TCL 8-Series, 55-inch Vizio V-Series, 65-inch Vizio M-Series and 75-inch Vizio P-Series.